lwrubel/lc-python-intro/_episodes/03-types-conversion.md

 ~~~
 {: .output}

+This is useful for working with identifiers, other numbers that you want to work with.
+They may actually be better handled as strings than numbers.
+For example for using regular expressions
+on them.
+However, if you want to validate them, see if the check digit is right, that requires
+using them as an integer.

 ## Can mix integers and floats freely in operations.

 *   Integers and floating-point numbers can be mixed in arithmetic.
 *   Python automatically converts integers to floats as needed.

 ~~~
 print('half is', 1 / 2.0)